rvduu/vmm/README.md

 ## Accessing a VM

 The base images and cloned images are created using the `default` network in `libvirt`.
 This network is by default a NATted network.
-By using `libvirt-nss`, the Name Service Switch will ustilize the DHCP lease info to resolve the VMs IP number when using `gethostbyname(3)`.
+By using `libvirt-nss`, the Name Service Switch will utilize the DHCP lease info from the `libvirt` host to resolve the VMs IP number when using `gethostbyname(3)`.
 See the 'Requirements' section on how to enable `libvirt-nss`.

-This default network is often used for testing purposed and to avoid filling up `SHOME/.ssh/known_hosts` with short host keys of short lived VMs, it could be helpful to disable StrictHostKey checking (warning: this can be insecure).
-The `vmm` script has one extra command to easily connect to the VM using `ssh` and will disable this StrictHostKey checking by adding the folloing options to the `ssh` command line:
+This default network is often used for testing purposed and to avoid filling up `$HOME/.ssh/known_hosts` with host keys of short lived VMs, the `vmm` script has one extra command to easily connect to the VM using `ssh` and will disable the StrictHostKey checking by adding the folloing options to the `ssh` command line (warning: this can be insecure):

     -o StrictHostKeyChecking=no -o UserKnownHostsFile=/dev/null